-Resilience and Sustainable Development
+Resilience and Climate Change

 In disaster risk reduction, national governance systems were strengthened in the Solomon Islands, Fiji and Tonga.
 UNDP support the National Disaster Management Office in the Solomon Islands to better coordinate early recovery efforts and donor response to extensive floods.
-After flooding and cyclones in Fiji in 2012in 2009-2010 and the tsunami that hit Tonga in 2009, UNDP identified essential capacity development priorities for building back better and pioneered the cash for work programme with the affected Tonga and Fiji communities.
+After flooding and cyclones in Fiji in 2012 in 2009-2010 and the tsunami that hit Tonga in 2009, UNDP identified essential capacity development priorities for building back better and pioneered the cash for work programme with the affected Tonga and Fiji communities.